LawEyez/garage-client/README.md

 ### The Garage proudly presents
 # Macrohard Doors 11

-Microsoft rejected us, so we did the next best thing.
+Tired of Windows, here's the next best thing.